turingschool/curriculum-site/module1/lessons/js-party.md

 ## Set Up

-**Create a Replit Account**

-[Replit](https://replit.com/~) provides an online platform that allows us to write code and see the results almost immediately - all inside of one browser tab!

-Follow the steps below (if they are not necessary because you have already done them or have experience with replit, you can skip this):

-- Create a free account.
-- [Bookmark the Replit webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
-- Watch [this video](https://www.youtube.com/watch?v=cnLE3bH6fHE) to learn how to navigate the interface and create new projects.
-Feel free to speed up the video as you watch.

-A few notes:
- - When using Replit for Javascript exercises, we will use Node.js.
- - When opening up the practice Repls below, you'll need fork each one to create your own copy to play around in.
+**Follow the instructions in the README to fork and clone this [se-mod2-exercise repo](https://github.com/turingschool-examples/se-mod2-exercises)**.

+Be sure to clone this repo into a directory where it will be easily accessible.
+You will use this repo for all of your JS Party exercises as well as the exercises you'll do in front end lessons in Mod 2.

- - *Important:*  Along the bottom toolbar in each Repl you'll see an AI option.
-You do *NOT* want to have AI autocomplete enabled.
-Having this enabled will provide you with the code solutions you're supposed to be figuring out on your own.
-Having this enabled renders your practice a big ol' waste of time.
+*Important:*  VS Code offers packages and tools that can help you write your code.
+You should **NOT** be using any tools that will autocomplete or suggest autocompletion for your code as you work through these examples (and other Turing code).
+Having this type of tool enabled will provide you with the code solutions you're supposed to be **figuring out** on your own.
+This quickly renders your practice, and your tuition, to be a big ol' waste.

 <br>